 To no surprise Newton is wonderful as Sandra Guidry, a New Orleans transplant now teaching public speaking at a nearby unnamed university.
 After school, she retreats to her home in a remote snowy canyon outside of town where she sorts through the things of her recently deceased mother.
 The beautiful rugged isolation is a good place for peace, quiet, and coping with her grief.
 But she also learns it’s not the safest place to be, especially for a single woman.

 One evening Sandra comes home to a red Ford pickup truck parked on her property.
 There’s no signs of its owner so she leaves a note asking them not to park on her land.
-Later that evening she finds the truck gone and the crumpled note thrown on the ground.
+Later that evening she finds the truck gone and her crumpled note laying on the ground.

 The next day while chopping wood she notices the same red pickup coming up her driveway.
-It parks again and out steps the Cody brothers, the older Nathan (Joris Jarsky) and the loose cannon Samuel (Yellowstone’s Jefferson White).
-Sandra approaches them and asks them to leave much to their chagrin.
-When she discovers their truck parked a third time she had enough.
+It parks again and out steps the Cody brothers, the older Nathan (Joris Jarsky) and the loose cannon younger Samuel (Yellowstone’s Jefferson White).
+Sandra approaches the two and asks them to leave much to their chagrin.
+Later, after she discovers their truck parked a third time, she has had enough.

 Sandra meets with the acting sheriff Gus Wolf (Jeremy Bobb), the only law enforcement officer in a 300-mile jurisdiction.
-He’s reluctant to get involved saying most disputes are handled between the parties.
+He’s reluctant to get involved saying most disputes are handled between the parties (that’s helpful).
 He does meet with the brothers and tells them to stay off Sandra’s property.
-But as you can probably guess, this does little to ease the tensions between the two sides and soon Sandra is forced to take matters into her own hands.
+But as you can probably guess, this does little to ease the tensions between the two sides, and soon Sandra is forced to take matters into her own hands.

 Again, all of that makes for a good setup, and Higgins utilizes everything from the performances to his setting to build a tense and at times chilling central conflict.
 There’s also the undercurrent of grief which both Higgins and Newton navigate with true genuine feeling.
 The problem comes when the movie wanders from those two narrative strengths.

 Several other things bring the movie down.
-The revelation of Sandra’s past work in New Orleans gives us one of Newton’s very best scenes, but it also provides an amusing convenience that I never fully bought into.
+The revelation of Sandra’s past work in New Orleans gives us one of Newton’s very best scenes.
+But it also provides us with an amusing convenience that I never fully bought into.
 Also, there are some out-of-the-blue supporting character pairings in the last act that are both weird and woefully underdeveloped.
 These knocks are annoying mainly because they drag down an otherwise gripping thriller.
 And while grief still gets a reflective and thoughtful treatment, even it feels subverted by too many unnecessary detours.